WictorHiago/project-x27/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está sob a licença MIT - veja o arquivo [LICENSE](LICENSE) para detalhes.
+O arquivo de licença está disponível em inglês e português.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The license file is available in both English and Portuguese.